rdagumampan/rdagumampan/README.md

 ##### NOW

+- 🤔 Kicked-off refactoring of yuniql inprep for supporting Snowflake and Az Synapse
 - 🌐 Immersing into new domain of data science and mlops
 - 💅 Performing the balancing act of wfh and coding with my little daughter around